danprince/zhttp/README.md

 });
 ```

-Note: The `Express.json()` middleware is automatically added to each route.
+Note: The [`Express.json()`](http://expressjs.com/en/api.html#express.json) middleware is automatically added to each route.

+## Validation Errors
+The type system will usually enforce validation and you won't see any errors.

+However, if you allow untyped data to go over the network, then server side middleware will catch it before making it into your route handlers and a client side [`ValidationError`](./docs/classes/fetch.ValidationError.md) will be thrown.

 [express]: https://github.com/expressjs/express
 [zod]: https://github.com/colinhacks/zod